Everyone has different calorie needs.

 5. Avoid Sugary Drinks

 The worst sweetener is liquid sugar.
-Studies show that drinking sweeteners does not trigger the normal sense of fullness we feel after eating solid food.
+Studies show that drinking sweeteners do not trigger the normal sense of fullness we feel after eating solid food.

 Research also shows that people tend to eat the same amount of food with a meal whether their drink contains calories or not (12).